LinkedInLearning/azure-solutions-architect-cert-prep-design-data-storage-solutions-az-305-2880065/README.md

-# Azure Solutions Architect Cert Prep: Design Data Storage Solutions (AZ-305)
+# Azure Solutions Architect (AZ-305) Cert Prep: Design Data Storage Solutions
-This is the repository for the LinkedIn Learning course Azure Solutions Architect Cert Prep: Design Data Storage Solutions (AZ-305).
+This is the repository for the LinkedIn Learning course Azure Solutions Architect (AZ-305) Cert Prep: Design Data Storage Solutions.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Azure Solutions Architect (AZ-305) Cert Prep: Design Data Storage Solutions][lil-thumbnail-url]

+Are you preparing for the Azure Solutions Architect AZ-305 examination?
+In this course, instructor Nicole Stevens helps you master the skills and knowledge you need to pass the exam domain focused on designing data storage solutions.
+Nicole goes over data storage in Azure, then dives into what you need to know to make effective recommendations on data storage solutions.
+She steps you through designing for unstructured data in Azure and deep dives into everything you need to know about designing for structured relational data and semistructured data in Azure.
+Nicole covers design considerations for data integration, orchestration, warehousing, and more.
+Plus, she points you toward additional learning resources on Azure data storage, including tutorials and documentation.

 ## Instructions
 This repository does not have any branches.
 Download the entire repository and you get the demo environments and other setups to look at, all in their final state.